M$^2$-Spectral Estimation: A Flexible Approach Ensuring Rational Solutions: Introduction

 \section{Introduction}

-In this paper, we address the problem of estimating a multidimensional and multivariate (M$^2$) spectrum which characterizes a Gaussian random Markov field. {Such models are particularly useful when considering high-dimensional stochastic processes that are stationary with respect to some of the dimensions which are then taken as the domain.
-Applications of this appear in, e.g., system identification, image processing, and radar signal processing \cite{bose2013multidimensional,ZFKZ2019fusion}}. {Here we deal with} the spectrum estimation problem using a moment-based approach.
+In this paper, we address the problem of estimating a multidimensional and multivariate (M$^2$) spectrum which characterizes a {second-order stationary} random field. {Such models are particularly useful when considering high-dimensional stochastic processes that are stationary with respect to some of the dimensions which are then taken as the domain.
+Applications of this appear in, e.g., system identification, image processing, and radar signal processing \cite{bose2003multidimensional,ZFKZ2019fusion}}. {Here we deal with} the spectral estimation problem using a moment-based approach.
 Assume that we have computed from the data a finite number of covariances of the random field, and a prior is available, i.e., a spectrum embedding the a priori information that we have.
 In particular, if we have no prior knowledge, we can take the spectrum of a white noise.
 Then, the M$^2$ spectral estimator is the closest spectrum to the prior satisfying the moment conditions.
 The closeness between the solution and the prior is measured by a divergence index (or pseudo-distance).
-In \cite{ZFKZ2019M2}, we showed that such a problem is well-posed for a periodic field using the Itakura-Saito distance \cite{enqvist2008minimal,FMP-12}.
+In \cite{ZFKZ2019M2}, we showed that such a problem is well-posed for a periodic field using the Itakura-Saito distance \cite{enqvist2008minimal,FMP-12}. {For a comprehensive treatment of multidimensional moment problems, we refer the reader to some recent books \cite{lasserre2010moments,bakonyi2011matrix,schmudgen2017moment}.}

 The moment-based approach for spectral estimation with prior has been widely studied in the unidimensional and scalar case \cite{BGL-THREE-00,enqvist2004aconvex,BGL-98,LPcirculant-13,karlsson2010theinverse,zhu2018wellposed}, as well as its multivariate extension \cite{FMP-12,FPR-08,RFP-09,lindquist2013onthemultivariate,Zhu-Baggio-19,Zorzi-F-12,FPZ-12}.
 These optimization problems differ by the considered divergence {indices} and do admit a unique spectral density as solution.
 It is worth noting that different divergence indices lead to solutions with different properties, e.g., their {complexities} in terms of the McMillan degree.
 Interestingly, these divergences are connected through the $\alpha$-divergence \cite{Z-14rat}, the $\beta$-divergence \cite{Z-14} and the $\tau$-divergence \cite{Z-15,zorzi2015interpretation}.
 The moment-based approach equipped with a divergence family is very flexible in the sense that we obtain a family of solutions, each corresponding to a particular value of the parameter of the family, and we can choose one of them depending on the features that we would like to have.